faiyazalam/WordPress-plugin-user-login-history/README.txt

-This is a UNSTABLE version.
+This is an UNSTABLE version.
 To download stable version visit: https://wordpress.org/plugins/user-login-history/

 === User Login History ===